it-vecherka/jnoid/jnoid.coffee.md

 EventStream
 -----------

-We represent event values as instances of Maybe monad.
-To know about it more, see section Maybe below.
+We represent event values as instances of `Maybe` monad.
+To know about it more, see section Maybe below. `None` in this case will be thought as the "End of stream".

 Class `EventStream` will be determined via a `subscribe` function.